-Sony A7R II versus Canon 5D Mark II
+Sony A7R II vs Canon 5D Mark II

-The Sony Alpha A7R II and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2008.
+The Sony Alpha A7R II and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in June 2015 and September 2008.
 The A7R II is a mirrorless interchangeable lens camera, while the 5D Mark II is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 21 MP.
+The Sony has a resolution of 42.2 megapixels, whereas the Canon provides 21 MP.

 The physical size and weight of the Sony A7R II and the Canon 5D Mark II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (42 percent) than the Sony A7R II.
 Moreover, the 5D Mark II is substantially heavier (36 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.